edouardpoitras/osm-geo-mapper/README.md

 OSM Geo Mapper
 ==============

-Navigate OpenStreetMap data in the terminal.
+Rust library for querying OpenStreetMap data by coordinates and a terminal application to browse OpenStreeMap data in the terminal.
 Will fetch OSM data using the address or latitude/longitude provided, convert to GeoJSON (requires dependencies), and display the resulting lines/points/polygons in the terminal.

 You can optionally provide a GeoJSON file directly for viewing.